 You just need to treat them with a little bit more love and care.

 You can make creamy asparagus soup from them, or boil them with other vegetable scraps to make a delicious and nutritious vegetable stock.

 As a general rule of thumb, you should wash vegetables before using them, even if they look clean and fresh.

-You want to remove all the dust and grit that vegetables can get while sitting out in the produce stand!
+You want to remove all the dust and grit that vegetables can accumulate on its way to you.